Mapping requirements

 You must submit your geospatial data via Online Services.

-Put each geospatial data set in a zip file.
+put each geospatial data set in a zip file.

 The Carbon estimation area (CEA) for most area-based BidCarbon Standard Scheme projects must be published on the BidCarbon Standard Scheme project register.